Terlam/oatmeal-mvp/README.md

-# 🥣 Oatmeal MVP
+# 🥣 Oatmeal MVP - The Teaching Template

 Welcome to your new favorite flavor of MVP — warm, reliable, and outrageously useful out of the box.
+This isn't your average boilerplate.
+This is **Oatmeal MVP**: a teaching template that believes in good defaults, great structure, and helping you build your next big idea without crying over CSS or authentication logic.

-This isn’t your average boilerplate.
-This is **Oatmeal MVP**: a starter kit that believes in good defaults, great structure, and helping you build your next big idea without crying over CSS or authentication logic.
-We tossed in Next.js, Tailwind, Flowbite-React, Firebase Auth, and an atomic design system — all served hot and ready.
+Think of it as a cooking show for developers - we show you how to make the perfect bowl of code, step by step, with plenty of personality along the way.

 ---